Ghost makes it simple to publish content online, grow an audience with email newsletters, and make money from premium memberships.

 useGravatar field in

-the Web terminal.
+the File Manager.
 Be sure to restart the app after editing the config file.

 You can import content from another Ghost installation from Settings -> Labs -> Import content.